 Home Solar Rebates, Incentives & Subsidies In Australia

 Over the past decade, Australians have embraced solar energy.
 Around 30% of households in Australia utilise rooftop solar PV, which is the highest solar uptake percentage globally.
-Over 3 million rooftop solar PV systems have been installed in Australia as of January 31, 2022, with an annual growth of 12 per cent over the last five years.
+There are over 4 million PV installations in Australia as of the first quarter of 2025.

 Solar PV systems are constructed to be investments that, once paid for, will provide free electricity during the daytime for its owner, resulting in cost savings.
 And by installing solar PV systems, sunlight is converted into electricity with no greenhouse emissions.

-So let’s look at the solar rebates, subsidies and incentives available to you and how you can access them.
+So let’s look at the home solar rebates, solar battery rebates, subsidies, and incentives available to you and how you can access them.
 Use our free solar quote system to get up to 3 free solar quotes from our network of trusted, local installers.

 Three primary sources of solar rebates or incentives are available to Australian households.